jilavsky/SAXS_IgorCodeDocs/docs/source/Indra/SamplePlateSurvey.rst

 **Images**

 Images of sample plates provide multiple functionality for users.
 If they are defined for some Template, user can create such image using button *Create Image*.
+Alternatively, user can use *Import image* to import jpg/tiff... image of the sample holder and trim/scale it in subsequent step (see more below).
 If they are not defined, user get error message.
 Images are very helpful, since they serve as visual guidance when mounting the samples.
 Pick row in which you want to place sample and red marker will show position on the plate.
 The purpose is to minimize mistakes.

 There is right click menu for the image - user can right click (or control/cmd click) on position in the image and select one of two right click menu options.
     a.  *Write position* - this will write sx and sy for the position of the click into the currently selected row in the table.
     b.  *Append line with position* this will append a new line at the end of the table with the sx and sy positions of the right click.

-Note that the image is in real millimeters and has grid lines, image can be zoomed in and out without loss of functionality.
+Note that the image has calibration in millimeters and has grid lines, image can be zoomed in and out without loss of functionality.

 Images may not exist for all plates beamline has.
-Future functionality which is not implemented yet will be that user will be able to take a picture of the plate, import image in the tool.
-Then user will define the four corners with their sx and sy coordinates, image will be straightened, cropped and displayed in this tool.
-Such image will provide same functionality as the pre defined plates.
-But this is under development and may not work yet.

 ******